covid19-us/covid19-us.github.io/index_template.md

 Because tests for COVID-19 are lagging in the US, confirmed cases provide only a loose lower bound on the number of infected people.
 This page uses a model to estimate the total number of COVID-19 infections in each state, based on the number of deaths.

 Data collected from [covidtracking.com](https://covidtracking.com/).
-Model inspired by Jombart et al. ([paper](https://www.medrxiv.org/content/10.1101/2020.03.10.20033761v1.full.pdf), [interactive](https://cmmid.github.io/visualisations/inferring-covid19-cases-from-deaths)), details below).
+Model inspired by Jombart et al. ([paper](https://www.medrxiv.org/content/10.1101/2020.03.10.20033761v1.full.pdf), [interactive](https://cmmid.github.io/visualisations/inferring-covid19-cases-from-deaths)), details below.

 **WARNING: I am not an epidemiologist!
 Please do not use this model to make important decisions.**<br/>